skedgo/tripkit-react/src/doc/md/MainSDKComponent_TKRoot.md

 Some of the SDK components (specially high-level ones) become, by default, **automatically connected to the part** of the global state **relevant to the component** when placing it anywhere below TKRoot in the components hierarchy.
-This connection happens through the component's (well-specified) props: by **injecting state values (and update callbacks) as deault values** for some (optional) props that we call _connection props_.
+This connection happens through the component props: by **injecting state values (and update callbacks) as deault values** for some (optional) props that we call _connection props_.